autosiero/docker-laravel/README.md

    ```
    docker-compose up -d
    ```
-5. Visit your Statamic site
+5. Visit your Laravel site
    https://localhost:8080

 ## Regular install

-1. Add the project as a submodule to your Statamic project
+1. Add the project as a submodule to your Laravel project
    ```
-   git submodule add https://github.com/autosiero/docker-statamic.git .docker
+   git submodule add https://github.com/autosiero/docker-laravel.git .docker
    ```
 2. Symlink `./docker-compose.yml` in your project to `.docker/docker-compose.yml`